 For the next 2 days I spent chewing my nails to nothing and waiting by the phone.
 These checks need to come back before Monday in order for me to start work.
 Friday morning and I’ve waited enough, it’s 7pm UK time so I should have an answer.
 I picked up the phone and made that call (heart racing)!

-After the ups and downs of the week emotionally, this morning I needed to get myself grounded again.
-To do that I decided to attend a Tai Chi class I had enquired about a couple of weeks ago.
+After the ups and downs of the week emotionally, this morning I needed to get myself grounded again by taking a Tai Chi class I had enquired about a couple of weeks ago.

-The class was great but boy was I hot and sticky afterwards.
+The class was great.
 I also felt so much more alive, grounded, centred and full of energy.

 This afternoon has been just a rewarding as the morning Tai Chi lesson.
 As you will know already, if you have been following my blog, I go to a weekly Coffee Club on a Saturday afternoon.
 Every time I have a great time and this time, as normal, didn’t disappoint.